golang-leipzig/golang-leipzig.github.io/content/_index.md

 We're hosting a [Go](https://golang.org/) [Meetup in Leipzig](https://www.meetup.com/Leipzig-Golang/) and have organized over 20 events so far.
-Meetup #24 is scheduled for [Tuesday, Dec 21, 2021 19:00 CEST](https://www.meetup.com/Leipzig-Golang/events/277710643/) 🎄 - and we try
+[Meetup #24](https://golangleipzig.space/posts/meetup-24-invitation/) is scheduled for [Tuesday, Dec 21, 2021 19:00
-to prepare something special this year.
+CET](https://www.meetup.com/Leipzig-Golang/events/277710643/) 🎄 - and we are
+preparing something special for the last meetup of 2021.

 ----